-Uncertainty is often viewed as a limitation, but in climate research, it reflects how much remains to be understood - and how much potential there is for refining projections.
+Uncertainty is often viewed as a limitation, but in climate research, it reflects how much remains to be understood-and how much potential there is for refining projections.
 The scientific community typically reports results for both severe (RCP8.5) and moderate (RCP4.5) warming scenarios.
 This approach provides two distinct medians of expected economic damages, which are sometimes complemented by an intermediate scenario.
 The duo can also be interpreted as forming a wide confidence band that includes the most likely climate outcomes falling somewhere between moderate and extreme warming.

-In general, there is value in exploring both 'central estimates' and 'tail events'.
+In general, there is value in exploring both 'central estimates' and 'tail events.'
 Neither, in isolation, tells the whole story.
-Ideally, we would like to have a full probability distribution for the various climate outcomes - and, indeed, our team is actively conducting innovative research in this direction.
+Ideally, we would like to have a full probability distribution for the various climate outcomes-and, indeed, our team is actively conducting innovative research in this direction.
 For now we have chosen to keep these two strands of investigation separate, allowing users to focus on one aspect at a time.
-When presenting extreme results, we align our assumptions on 2100 CO2 concentrations with Kotz et al (2024), who use the very well-established RCP8.5 carbon pathway.
+When presenting extreme results, we align our assumptions on 2100 CO2 concentrations with Kotz et al. (2024), who use the very well-established RCP8.5 carbon pathway.
 This ensures consistency and allows direct comparisons with Kotz's findings, which have become a benchmark in the field and in public-policy applications.
 The likelihood of the RCP8.5 scenario is subject to heated debate.
-While Hausfather and Peters (2020) argue that RCP8.5 is an implausible worst-case scenario, Schwalm et al (2020) remark that, so far, it is the pathway that best empirically tracks historically realised emissions.
+While Hausfather and Peters (2020) argue that RCP8.5 is an implausible worst-case scenario, Schwalm et al. (2020) remark that, so far, it is the pathway that best empirically tracks historically realized emissions.
 Our parallel probabilistic analysis suggests that while RCP8.5 is not central, it is not a complete outlier either.
 There is therefore prudential value in taking it seriously.

 As an answer to this intrinsic uncertainty, we build robust confidence intervals.
 For each administrative province, we simulate ~520 unique simulated impacts.
-This ensemble combines results from 30 global climate models (GCMs), two representative concentration pathways (RCPs) and nine future horizons.
+This ensemble combines results from thirty global climate models (GCMs), two Representative Concentration Pathways (RCPs), and nine future horizons.
 This granular approach enables us to account for investors' preferences for specific GCMs or aversion to certain RCP scenarios, tailoring insights to diverse decision-making needs.
-Besides, our empirical calibration of Figure 2.
-Robustness test: parametric FE-OLS global log (GDP per capita) responses to administrative province-annual average temperature exposure per year (°C) against varying specifications of the fixed effects (FEs)
+Besides, our empirical calibration of historical responses tests for various specifications of the constant terms in our panel equation (see Figure 2); enabling us to ensure that our temperature-GDP responses are empirically determined by both the data and parametric assumptions.